-- a.
-Clothing may not depict, imply, advertise, or advocate illegal, violent, or lewd conduct, weapons, or the use of alcohol, tobacco, vapes, lighters/matches, or other paraphernalia/equipment for inhalation purposes, marijuana or other controlled substances. - b.
+a.
+Clothing may not depict, imply, advertise, or advocate illegal, violent, or lewd conduct, weapons, or the use of alcohol, tobacco, vapes, lighters/matches, or other paraphernalia/equipment for inhalation purposes, marijuana or other controlled substances.

+b.
 Clothing may not depict pornography, nudity or sexual acts.

-- c.
-Clothing may not display vulgar, discriminatory, or obscene language or images. - d.
-Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or any other protected classification, such as confederate flag, swastika, etc. - e.
-Sunglasses may not be worn inside the building. - f.
-Clothing or accessories that endanger student or staff safety may not be worn. - g.
-Nothing may be worn or displayed that depicts membership in a gang that advocates illegal or disruptive behavior is prohibited. - h.
-Underwear must be covered. - 3.
-Shoes must be worn at all times and should be safe for the school environment (pajamas, bedroom shoes, slippers shall not be worn, except for school activities approved by the principal). - 4.
-See-through or mesh garments must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code. - 5.
-Headgear including hats, hoodies, and caps are not allowed unless permitted for religious, medical, or other reason by school administration.
+c.
+Clothing may not display vulgar, discriminatory, or obscene language or images.

+d.
+Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or any other protected classification, such as confederate flag, swastika, etc. e.
+Sunglasses may not be worn inside the building.

+f.
+Clothing or accessories that endanger student or staff safety may not be worn.

+g.
+Nothing may be worn or displayed that depicts membership in a gang that advocates illegal or disruptive behavior is prohibited.

+h.
+Underwear must be covered.

+i.
+Midriff exposure must not be greater than one inch while the student is standing normally with hands at his/her side, from the bottom of the top to the top edge of the bottoms.

+3. Shoes must be worn at all times and should be safe for the school environment (pajamas, bedroom shoes, slippers shall not be worn, except for school activities approved by the principal).

+4. See-through or mesh garments must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code.

+5. Headgear including hats, hoodies, and caps are not allowed unless permitted for religious, medical, or other reason by school administration.
 Students may wear a headband for the purpose of holding their hair back.
 The students' face and line of sight must not be obstructed.
-The headband may not contain, profanity, hate symbols, drug, or alcohol advertising. - 6.
-Coats/Jackets are to be stored in one's locker from 7:55am- 3:05pm and are not to be worn during the school day. - 7.
-Backpacks, bags, etc. must not be carried in the school from 7:55am-3:05pm (except totally clear/see through backpacks, bags, etc.)
+The headband may not contain, profanity, hate symbols, drug, or alcohol advertising.

+6. Coats/Jackets are to be stored in one's locker from 7:55am- 3:05pm and are not to be worn during the school day.

-STUDENT DRESS CODE
+7. Backpacks, bags, etc. must not be carried in the school from 7:55am-3:05pm (except totally clear/see through backpacks, bags, etc.)

-\The administration reserves the right to determine what constitutes appropriate dress.
+The administration reserves the right to determine what constitutes appropriate dress.
 Parent/guardian will be called if appropriate clothing is not available or the student refuses dress-code appropriate clothing.